Skip to main content

 Requests for information

 An important part of our complaint handling process is our ability to request information from you and the telco to help us consider the complaint issues.
-This allows us to assist you and the telco to reach an agreed outcome and, where necessary, recommend an outcome or make a decision.
+This allows us to assist you and the telco to reach an agreed outcome and, where necessary, assess what a fair outcome is to your complaint.

-If you or the telco repeatedly fail to comply with our requests for information during case management and the case officer has issued a recommended outcome (see below section for more information on recommended outcomes), there may be consequences for the party if they reject our recommended outcome and seek a preliminary view.
-We may decide the party is unable to rely on information they subsequently provide at the preliminary view stage, unless they give a reasonable explanation for not supplying it earlier.
-For more information about preliminary views, see Stage 3 below, ‘We May Make a Decision’.
+If you or the telco repeatedly fail to comply with our requests for information during case management and we issue an assessment, but you or the telco later want to provide the information, we may decide not to consider the information, unless you or the telco give a reasonable explanation for not supplying it earlier.
+For more information about what happens after an assessment, see below, ‘We May Make a Decision’.

-If you and the telco agree on a resolution during conciliation or investigation, we will close the complaint as resolved.
+If one of our dispute resolution experts is involved and you and the telco agree on how your complaint should be resolved, we will close the complaint as resolved.

-But if you and the telco can’t agree, we may recommend an outcome for your complaint.
-We will take into account factors including:
+But if you and the telco can’t agree and/or we decide it is fair for us to do so, we may assess what a fair outcome is to your complaint.
+We will consider factors including:

 Your options

-Option 1: You and the telco both accept the recommended outcome
+Option 1: You and the telco both accept the assessment

-If you both accept the recommended outcome, we expect you and the telco to carry out the agreed actions, and we will close the complaint as resolved.
+If you both accept the assessment, we expect you and the telco to carry out the agreed actions, and we will close the complaint as resolved.

-Important: If you don’t respond to the recommended outcome, we will end the process
+Important: If you don’t respond to the assessment, we will end the process

 If you don’t respond, we will close our file.
 The telco won’t have to carry out the actions and we will not consider your complaint any further.